We Proudly Serve Police Brutality Victims Injured Across The State of Texas

 The following are three major methods for addressing police misconduct:

-- Criminal complaint – Civilians may also file a formal complaint with the Texas District Attorney or the Civil Rights Division of the Justice Department.
+Civilians may also file a formal complaint with the Texas District Attorney or the Civil Rights Division of the Justice Department.
 Although state and federal prosecutors decide whether to take action, they will not do so unless the circumstances and facts of the case are egregious.
-Grand juries, on the other hand, seldom indict police or judges frequently offer light punishments to convicted cops.
+Grand juries, on the other hand, seldom indict police and judges frequently offer light punishments to convicted cops.

 What Should I Do If I Am The Victim Of Police Brutality?